 We can build websites responsibly.
 And I built this site to show that.

 I don’t mean to set any kind of standard.
 I just want to show that it is possible using basic and proven web technologies.
 It can be further optimised and made faster.
 And I will try to do that.
-I only wanted to have a real world example, a site that is user-manageable, slim and user-friendly, built according to the current best-practices for WordPress sites.
-You can read about the technical details here.
+I wanted to have a real world example, a site that is manageable by its owner, slim and user-friendly, built according to the current best-practices for WordPress sites.
+You can read here how I built it and read about the technical details on my own blog.

 A blog to raise awareness